ministryofjustice/security-guidance/standards/secrets-management.md

 It should be rare and exceptional to store secrets within code repositories, such as in Github.com, and where conducted must use [git-crypt](https://github.com/AGWA/git-crypt) to encrypt those secrets and control who has the ability to view (decrypt) those secrets.

-Secrets must never be stored in plain-text, particularly in code repositories.
+Secrets must never be stored in plain-text, particularly in code repositories (even when the repository is set to a private mode).

 Secrets for managing infrastructure must be issued as user authentication secrets, not a single shared secret.